simple-sifu/square/src/tictactoe0/Readme.md

 2. React Terminology

       a.
 React Class methods

         1. constructor - initializing class.

         2. render - JSX code that will show up on the page.
 Looks like Psuedo-HTML.

         3. componentDidMount - when page finishes loading or rendering.

-      b.
-React state variables - changes to state triggers calls to render method.
+      b. state - changes to state triggers calls to render method.
 This is why  they call it React.

       c.
 Props - passing parameters